-Proposals for Honors Projects must be submitted to the Associate Chair for the Honors Committee the semester before the project is to begin.
+Proposals for Honors Projects must be submitted to the Chair the semester before the project is to begin.
 Every proposal must have a faculty sponsor before the proposal is submitted.

 The Honors Committee, which changes membership every semester, consists of all English Department faculty who are currently supervising an Honors Project.
-In any semester in which fewer than three faculty members are supervising projects, the Associate Chair will appoint members as needed for the minimum of three.
+In any semester in which fewer than three faculty members are supervising projects, the Chair will appoint members as needed for the minimum of three.